Enhance Multi-Scale Spatial-Temporal Coherence for Configurable Video Anomaly Detection: Methods

+At last, the final result denoted as ${\bf F}_{MS^2M}$ of the FS stage is the fusion of selected features weighted by the calculated weights:

+where $f_{J}\left(\cdot\right)$ is a convolution served as the last fusion of this multi-scale information and $\odot$ represents Hadamard product.

-The encoder inputs $\bm{x}_{t, l}$ and outputs the query set $\bm{q}_t \in \mathbb{R}^{M \times C}$, where $M$ is the number of queries and $C$ is the number of channels.
-We denote $\bm{q}_t^m \in \mathbb{R}^C$ as individual queries in the query set, where $m=1, \ldots, M$.
-Firstly, we utilize the query set to read the normal patterns and reconstruct $\hat{\bm{q}}_t$.
-We feed $\bm{q}_t$ and $\hat{\bm{q}}_t$ into the feature siamese network to calculate their similarity as a portion of training loss.
+In the second stage, we first organize the ${\bf F}_{MS^2M}$ as a set of queries denoted as $\left\{{\bf f}_{MS^2M} \in \mathbb{R}^{M \times C}\right\}$, where $M$ is the number of queries and $C$ is the number of channels.
+We denote ${\bf f}^m_{MS^2M} \in \mathbb{R}^{C}$ as individual queries in the query set.
+Firstly, we utilize the query set to read the normal patterns and reconstruct ${\bf \tilde f}^m_{MS^2M}$.
 Then we update the normal patterns to memorize latent representations of normality.
-The reconstructing decoder inputs the reconstructed query set $\bm{q}_t$ and outputs the reconstructed inputs.
-The predicting decoder inputs the fusion of $\bm{q}_t$ and $\hat{\bm{q}}_t$ to generate the block prediction.

 The normal patterns consist of $N$ latent vectors that implicitly represent the normality distribution.
-We denote the vectors as $\bm{k}_t^n \in \mathbb{R}^C$, where $n=1, \ldots, N$.
-In the reading phase, we first compute the attention scores between $\bm{q}_t^m$ and all normal patterns as follows:
+We denote the vectors as $k^n \in \mathbb{R}^C$.
+In the reading phase, we first compute the attention scores between ${\bf f}^m_{MS^2M}$ and all normal patterns as follows:

-We apply the t-distributed-based normalization to make it more sparse when reading normal patterns.
-It can make the attention scores between dissimilar $\bm{q}_t^m$ and $\bm{k}_t^n$ smaller without affecting the attention scores between similar ones being large.
-For each query $\bm{q}_t^m$, we apply a weighted average of all patterns $\bm{k}_t^n$ with corresponding attention scores $a_t^{m, n}$ to reconstruct $\hat{\bm{q}}_t$ as follows:
+For each query ${\bf f}^m_{MS^2M}$, we apply a weighted average of all patterns with corresponding attention scores to reconstruct as follows: